hundeo:

 The right food

-The French Bulldog is extremely easy to care for.
-It has a short haired coat without undercoat.
-It does not shed much and therefore needs less care than many other dog breeds.
+The French Bulldog is very easy to care for.
+It has a short coat with no undercoat.
+It sheds very little and therefore requires less grooming than many other dog breeds.

-When caring for this breed, you should pay special attention to the face and eyes.
-The eyes are poorly protected and conjunctivitis can quickly occur.
-Therefore, you should check them regularly and wipe them clean.
+When grooming this breed, you should pay particular attention to the face and eyes.
+The eyes are poorly protected and can quickly develop conjunctivitis.
+You should therefore check them regularly and keep them clean.

 Suitable accessories

-A bully like this is a very playful dog with moderate energy.
-Especially with treats you can motivate her and teach her nice tricks.
-Suitable accessories for a bully are Accessories articles for small dogs.
+A bully is a very playful dog with moderate energy.
+You can motivate him with treats in particular and teach him nice tricks.
+The following accessories are suitable for a Bully Accessories articles for small dogs.

-During the winter months, you should get your Bully a suitable winter coat.
-The weak undercoat is very susceptible to colds.
-In addition, you should pay attention to low-calorie treats.
+You should get your Bully a suitable winter coat for the winter months.
+The thin undercoat is very susceptible to colds.
+You should also look out for low-calorie treats.

 French Bulldog History